-Pedestrians in Faneuil Hall stop and share.
+Pedestrians in Faneuil Hall in Boston stop and share.
 They take out their phones, hoping to get a shot of the party passing by.
 It’s not a Red Sox or a Patriots parade, it’s the BikeBus.

 This bus does not have regular seats, instead there are nine bikes with harnesses for seat belts.
 As the passengers pedal on the bikes, peppy music blasts as Seema Brodie, a small and energetic woman encourages them to keep pedaling and to turn up their resistance as Eric, her husband, drives the bus throughout the streets of Boston.
 As the song ends, the riders smile and high five each other, even though they’re drenched in sweat from their spin class.